-We’ve published a joint statement with the other UK health and social care professional regulators on how we’ll regulate during this time, including ensuring that context will be fully taken into account if any concerns are raised.
-Our Chair, Dame Clare Marx also reiterated this when she wrote to all registered doctors in January 2021 to thank them for their work and professionalism.
+We’ve reiterated our joint statement with the other UK health and social care professional regulators on how we’ll regulate during this time, including ensuring that context will be fully taken into account if any concerns are raised.
+Our acting Chair, Professor Dame Carrie MacEwen also stressed this when she wrote to all registered doctors in October 2021 to thank them for their work and professionalism.

 We’ve produced COVID-19 specific fitness to practise guidance to support our teams in applying this principle in practice, enabling them to make decisions that are fair and proportionate to the circumstances.

 The pandemic has affected the whole UK healthcare system.
 We’ve published, and regularly update, key information and advice to support patients and doctors through this challenging time:

 - Information for patients on what they should expect from their doctor during the pandemic and frequently asked questions about accessing treatment, remote consultations and vaccines.

 - Information for doctors to support them in their practice, including our guidance on remote prescribing, decision making and consent, end of life care and leadership.
 It also includes advice on looking after their own wellbeing as they continue to work under incredible pressure.

 In March 2020 the UK government asked us to use our emergency powers under Section 18a of the Medical Act (1983) to give temporary emergency registration or a licence to practise to suitable people, to support the response to the pandemic.
 We were also asked to give provisional registration three months earlier than usual to medical students graduating in 2020.